uviclibraries/nvivo/activities-mac.md

     - The resulting matrix shows counts of which impacts were raised by speakers from different countries
     - To save the query, click the **Save Results** button.
 The results will be saved in the **Queries** folder in the navigation pane.
 7. Creating visualizations
     - **Visualizing Query Results:** NVivo automatically creates visualizations for Queries.
 Re-open your saved Word Frequency Query.
-On the right-side og the results summary, a tab indicating **Word Cloud** is available
+On the right-side of the results summary, a tab indicating **Word Cloud** is available
 8. Exporting materials
     - **Project Export:** In the rop ribbon, under **Share** click the **Export Project** icon.
 In the dialogue box that appears, you can browse to select where to save the file
     - **Individual Item Export:** You can also export the codebook and other content generated in NVivo as individual files.
 In the top ribbon, under **Share** click the **Export** icon and select **Export Codebook**.
 In the dialogue box that appears, select codes and browse to select where to save the file.
 You can choose to save the file as either in MS Word format (\*.docx) or MS Excel (\*.xlsx)